THE DEVIL’S ONLY

 “Don’t be silly.
 Would you like to join me for a moment of prayer?”

 Sarah was torn.
-If Mother were here, she would tell her it was rude to not pray with the flock’s leader; but still, she couldn’t shake the uneasy feeling she had with being alone with the him.
-“If it’s okay with you, I’d like to head home and apologize for my behavior with Mother.”
+If Mother were here, she would tell her it was rude to not pray with the flock’s leader; but still, she couldn’t shake the uneasy feeling she had being alone with him.
+“If it’s okay with you, I’d like to head home and apologize to Mother for my poor behavior.”

-He squinted, as though evaluating his response.
+He squinted, as though evaluating her response.
 Finally, he said, “Godspeed, my child,” and turned his back to her.

 Something felt off, a feeling with no description.
 It was simplistic uneasiness, like knocking on an abandoned building’s door three times, and hearing three ghostly knocks in return.
 The perfect excuse to run away.
 And that was exactly what she did—ran home.

 The sun had long reached its afternoon peek and started its slow waning descent into the evening’s horizon by the time she stepped onto the front porch.
-The screen door creaked open and Sarah tiptoed over the hardwood floor, avoiding the memorized squeaking spots.
+The screen door’s springs groaned as Sarah tried her best to keep quiet.
+She scanned the kitchen and tiptoed over the hardwood floor, avoiding the memorized creaking spots.

-The kitchen was empty.
-It wasn’t the emptiness that was peculiar, but the lack of cooking food.
+It wasn’t the emptiness that was peculiar, but the lack of food cooking.
 Mother always had something brewing on the stove, whether soup or socks.
-Sarah assumed there was another community supper at one of the other’s tribesmen’s homes and the reason for the lack of seasoning wafting in the air.
-Still, dusk was vast approaching and no note was left for her to meet her parents.
+Perhaps there was community supper at one of the other tribesmen’s homes and the reason for the lack of seasoning wafting in the air.

 The dark, musty cellar reeked of mold, giving her an instant eyeball headache.
 She squeezed her thumb and index finger into the tiny crevices just below her eyebrows, desperately trying to ease the instant tight ache.
 When she pulled her hand from her face, the basement seemed darker somehow.

-The only light shining into the tight space was from the exits.
-One, a discolored glass window above the ninety-degree turn of the small landing’s bend and second, from the slight gap between two, almost horizontal, bilco doors on the opposite end of the cellar.
+The only light shining into the basement was from the exits.
+One, a discolored glass window above the ninety-degree turn of the small landing’s bend and the second, from the slight reveal between two, almost horizontal, bilco doors on the opposite end of the cellar.
 Sarah reached around in the shadows for the string of the overhead light.
-Just as she pulled the cord of the broken light bulb that she was asked to change a week ago, a quiet cry came from the other end of the cement floor.
+She pulled the cord of the broken light bulb that she was asked to change a week ago and cursed her own laziness.
+As her eyes adjusted to the dark, a quiet cry came from the other end of the basement.

-She cursed her own laziness as her eyes adjusted to the night, descending quietly down the second set of wooden slatted steps.
-Treading on tip-toes to avoid her whole heel touching the cold floor, she headed toward the inescapable exit where the animal sound came from.
+At a hesitant pace, she descended quietly down the second set of wood slatted steps.
+Treading on tip-toes to avoid her whole heel touching the cold cement, she headed toward the inescapable exit where the animal sound came from.
 Hopefully, the creeks of the scary basement weren’t playing tricks on her ears, or worse, this wasn’t a trick.
-Dead or dying creatures was not what she felt like dealing with.
+Dead or dying disgusting creatures was not what she felt like dealing with.
+Mother would make her perform a ritual with the carcasses.

-Sarah knew the two large wooden bilco doors hadn’t been opened since they moved into the house four years ago.
+Sarah knew the two large bilco doors hadn’t been opened since they moved into the house four years ago.
 A rusted padlock kept the doors shut from the outside making the whole point of the escape doors irrelevant and useless.
-As she approached the secured doors, a scratch of nails on cement swung her back toward the landing.
+As she approached the secured doors, a scratch of nails on cement sounded back toward the landing.
+She spun around in hopes to see what made the sound.

-A sound of a wounded wild animal entangled in a trap shrieked from under the landing’s steps.
+A cry of a wounded wild animal entangled in a trap whimpered from under the landing’s steps.
 A winter morning’s frost covered her skin from head to toe.
-She took short, steady steps, so as not to trip on something unseen, and peered between the steps, a good ten feet away.
+She took short, steady steps, so as not to trip on something unseen, and inched closer, trying to catch a slight glimpse of the creature.
+She peered between the steps, making sure to stay well beyond an arm’s length away.

-The hiding creature had no definite form.
-Her assessment could have been a result of her copious imagination or more realistically, an illusion from the slithering shadows creeping behind clouds.
+The hiding creature had no definite form, but appeared as an illusion of slithering shadows creeping behind clouds.
 Another short step.
-Finally, the tiny ray of light shining in from the glass window allowed enough light to make out its only distinct feature.
+Finally, the tiny ray of light shining in from the glass window allowed just enough illumination to make out its only distinct feature.

-Black marble eyes reflected a gruesome darkness that made her stomach churn, the hair on the back of her neck stand on end, and her legs quiver.
+Black marble eyes reflected such a gruesome darkness that she felt bile rise from the pit of her stomach and the hair on the back of her neck stood on end.
 Her feet froze so no matter how much she wanted to leave, she remained glued to the cold cement floor.

-It screeched again and Sarah jerked back.
-This time, it banged or punched or kicked the el of the landing’s belly.
+The creature growled, making Sarah jerk back.
+It banged or punched or kicked the ell of the landing’s belly.
 She had to leave.
 She had to get out of there.
-Black haze or fog closed in.
-Her only escape route from the balmy cinderblock prison was by way of the wooden slatted steps leading upstairs, over the creature’s lair.
+A black haze enveloped the air around her.
+Her only escape route from the balmy cinderblock prison was over the creature’s lair, by way of the wood slatted steps leading upstairs.
 There was no other option.
 The bilco doors had been sealed for an eternity.

-It followed, every stair creaking under its weight.
-Its high-pitched hyena laugh echoed unearthly screeches off the living room walls while she raced down the unlit hallway.
+But the creature followed.
+Every stair bending under its weight.
+Its high-pitched hyena laugh echoed unearthly screeches off the living room walls while Sarah raced down the unlit hallway.

 Sarah slithered sideways through the gap between the door frame and the sliding closet door.
 With her back pinned against the far wall hidden by shadows, she held her breath.
-The dark mass drew closer.
-It smelled of rotting fish abandoned on the shoreline.
+As the dark mass drew closer, the stench of rotting fish spoiling in the hot summer sun penetrated her nostrils.

 Heavy breath heaved in and out in repetitive patterns from the other side of the closet door.
-The descending sun glowed through the closet door slats while she crouched in the corner under dress hems and coattails.
+Sarah crouched in the corner under dress hems and coattails.
 Her heart pounded inside her chest—the beating blood vibrating her eardrums.
-It smelt her fear and laughed at her crumbling self-confidence.
+The creature cackled.
+Sarah froze as a connection between her and the creature tightened around her body.
+She knew without thinking, that the creature could smell her fear.
+It laughed at her crumbling self-confidence.

-The black plume drifted out of view.
-Ambient light poured into the dark closet, unveiling her once invisible cloak.
+The black plume drifted out of view allowing the last of the sun’s ambient light to pour into the dark closet, unveiling her once invisible cloak.
 With her knees pulled up to her chin, she rocked back and forth, wishing the thing to leave.
 But it wouldn’t.
 It would never leave.
-Somewhere deep down, she knew they were entwined, maybe even tangled together from some unfortunate ordeal she couldn’t fathom.
+Somewhere deep down, she knew they were entwined, maybe even entangled together from some unfortunate ordeal she couldn’t fathom.

-Before any response or movement occurred, a knock came from the front door.
+Before any response or movement occurred, a knock came from the screen door.

 The beast huffed in annoyance.